codespaces-contrib/save-june/README.md

 2. Open the `web` folder in a container using the Remote - Containers extension.
 3. Open a new window, and then open the `worker` folder in a container using the Remote - Containers extension.

 Each window will have contents specifically for working with that part of the application while sharing a common database.
+While this model uses Docker Compose, the general approach would apply to other orchestrator formats that may be supported over time.

 ## How the dev container setup works